kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

 <!-- BEGIN SLIDES -->
-However, Markdown does not allow for the level of detailed customization that you can achieve using \LaTeX.
+However, Markdown does not allow for the level of detailed customization that you can achieve using $\LaTeX$.
 Even a moderately complex table such as the one below is not supported (currently) by any form of Markdown.

-![Tabular LaTeX example [@noauthor_wikibooks_nodate]](images/table.png)
+![Tabular $\LaTeX$ example [@noauthor_wikibooks_nodate]](images/table.png)

 <!-- END SLIDES -->

 <!-- BEGIN SLIDES -->

-Markdown may not be as powerful as \LaTeX, but its easy to write easy to read syntax, open standard format and a strong backing from the community make it a ideal candidate for writing.
+Markdown may not be as powerful as $\LaTeX$, but its easy to write easy to read syntax, open standard format and a strong backing from the community make it a ideal candidate for writing.
-It has the advantages of Word (ease of use) and \LaTeX\ (excellent typesetting) for output formats.
+It has the advantages of Word (ease of use) and $\LaTeX$ (excellent typesetting) for output formats.
 Also there is the added advantage of only having to write in Markdown once, and have documents generated in a multitude of formats later - PDF, DOCX, slides, HTML etc.

 <!-- END SLIDES -->